 Food and Diet

 Vietnamese food is varied, flavorful, and delicious.
 Meat, particularly pork, and rice are eaten on a daily basis by many Vietnamese.
 Fresh fruit and vegetables are plentiful.
 Food is cooked in a variety of ways: deep fried, stir fried, boiled, or steamed.
 A typical Vietnamese meal includes rice, a soup dish, a meat or fish dish, a vegetable dish, and fish sauce with garlic, chili, and lemon.
 Volunteers who prefer not to eat meat, fish, or animal products should know that these ingredients are often included to add flavor to any dish.
 Food is a sensitive cultural topic, because it is around food that families and friends often get together.
 Many Vietnamese show affection to others by sharing food, whether they can afford to or not.
 During social events and work visits, community members commonly offer a variety of foods to Volunteers.
 Rejecting or throwing away food is generally not well received in Viet Nam and could be considered impolite.

-Volunteers are likely to travel by foot, bicycle, and/or bus to get to school or run errands at a local market.
+Volunteers are likely to travel by foot, bicycle, and/or bus to get around or run errands at a local market.
 Viet Nam has an extensive bus network and we anticipate that Volunteers will be able to travel from their sites in the outlying districts of Ha Noi municipality or Ho Chi Minh municipality to Ha Noi city or Ho Chi Minh City by bus; taxis may also be available.
 For holiday travel within Viet Nam, Volunteers may choose to travel by bus, train, or plane.
 Note that the use of motorcycles/scooters by Volunteers (as drivers or passengers) in any area of the country will be prohibited, as will be the use of bicycles in the urban center of Ha Noi and Ho Chi Minh City.